Copyright and sharing resources online

 Overview

-It is very easy to create, share and reuse content online but the laws regarding copyright and other intellectual property rights still apply.
+It is extremely easy to create, share and reuse content online but the laws regarding copyright and other intellectual property rights still apply.

-Before you upload anything online, consider your actions and whether sharing the content is the right thing to do.
-Consider how would you feel if you had your own work shared without your permission.
+Before you upload anything online, consider whether sharing the content is the right thing to do.
+Consider how you would feel if your own work was shared without your permission.

 Sharing your lecture notes